 It’s a trick that adds an extra layer of fear and disorientation to proceedings, in a movie that already plays an is he/isn’t he game with our danger instincts over Gemma’s new friend and her husband.

 I’m always surprised more films aren’t made in the English Lake District, particularly horror – the mobile phone reception is terrible and if you holiday there expecting wifi then all I can say is, ha (say, not email.
 Or text).

-The Unseen is directed by Gary Sinyor (Leon The Pig Farmer) and is out in cinemas and on demand on 15 December 2017.
+The Unseen is directed by Gary Sinyor (Leon The Pig Farmer).
 Check out my review here along with interviews with the director and stars of the film.